 There will be 4 half an hour sessions across the 2 hours and you can attend as many as you like.

-The sessions will be held on Microsoft Teams, the links to these sessions will be available on the Eventbrite page, but we will also send these to you in an email an hour before it starts.
+The sessions will be held on Microsoft Teams, the links to these sessions will be available on the Microsoft Sway link that we send you.
+We will also send these to you in an email an hour before it starts.

 Teachers will start each session with a short presentation, after which you will have the opportunity to ask questions.
 You can ask questions via the chat function in Teams, and in some instances you will be able to ask questions via your microphone (this will depend on how many people are in your sessions and the teacher).